top of page

 • Communal feasts, often with buffet-style options

 Regardless of the setting, camps ensure guests with dietary restrictions receive thoughtfully plated, safe meals that blend seamlessly with the group’s dining experience.
+If you’re ever uncertain about a dish, don’t hesitate to ask.
+Staff are trained to answer questions about ingredients and preparation methods.

 On-the-Go Options: Snacks and Packed Meals Tailored to You

-Game drives can start early and last for several hours, which means breakfast or lunch might happen in the middle of the savanna.
+Game drives can start early and last for several hours, meaning breakfast or lunch might happen in the savanna.
+Camps plan accordingly by providing packed meals that cater to individual dietary needs.
+You might receive:

 • A gluten-free sandwich with grilled vegetables